 - 1. Create or open a requirements document and type the text of the requirements. - 2.
 Highlight the information (text, graphics, OLE objects) that will become requirements. - 3.
-Click the Requirement menu on the Tool Palette and choose Block Create.

-Requirement Block Create ×

-Requirement Type Software Requirement Type Differentiate requirements using: © K eyword(s) © Text d elin Select criteria to create requirements of this type iters C Word s tyles

-Sentence used to signal ter the keywords and phrases gnify your requirements.
-Note in the list imply an 'OR' p.

-shall A dd > Case sensiti⊻e < R emove

-H elp Create Cancel

-The Requirement Block Create dialog box appears:

-- 4. Click the down arrow at the Requirement Type field and select a requirement type with which to associate the block of requirements. - 5.
+On the Tool Palette, click Requirement > Block Create.
+The Requirement Block Create dialog box appears. - 4.
+Click the down arrow at the Requirement Type field and select a requirement type with which to associate the block of requirements. - 5.
+Click the Set Defaults button to open the Set Requirement Defaults dialog box, where you can enter default attributes, hierarchy, traceability and a change description for the requirements you create. - 6.
 Click on one of the following options to indicate a method of distinguishing each requirement in the block of text: - Keywords Type keywords in the Keywords field and click Add to add the keywords to the requirements criteria field.
+Select the Match case check box to make the keyword match the case of the text you enter in the Keyword box OR select the Use as wildcard check box if you want to use the as a wildcard character in the Keyword field.

+Note: If you want to create requirements from the selected text for each sentence or for each paragraph without parsing based on a keyword, enter only an and mark the Use as wildcard check box.

-To make the keywords case sensitive, click the Case sensitive check box. - Text delimiters Type a beginning and end delimiter in the indicated field and click Add. - Word styles Select a style from the styles list and click Add. - Note: The dialog box changes to include specific options for each of the above choices.
+- Text delimiters Type a beginning and end delimiter in the indicated field and click Add. - Word styles Select a style from the styles list and click Add.

+Note: The dialog box changes to include specific options for each of the above choices.

 You can use more than one criteria to differentiate the individual requirements.
 Add keywords, text delimiters, and Word styles to the search list by clicking each button in turn.
 Keep in mind that RequisitePro searches the document in the order listed above: keywords first, text delimiters second and word styles last.

-6. Select a source, sentence or paragraph, from which RequisitePro will search for keywords to differentiate the requirements.
+7. Select a source, sentence or paragraph, from which RequisitePro will search for keywords to differentiate the requirements.